YourongYe/Programming-Basics/python_OO/__del__().md

 # __del__()
 In Python, each class has a constructor "__init__(self)" and a desctructor "__del__(self)".
+If we use del to delete an object.
+It will call "__del__ (self)" and minus its reference counting by 1.
+However, we cannot control when the garbage collection will collect this garbage.

 # Reference Counting
 Python uses reference counting as its mechanism to collect memory or garbage.